awsdocs/amazon-lex-developer-guide/doc_source/slack-bot-assoc-create-app.md

 1. Create a Slack application on the Slack API Console

-1. Configure the application to add the following features to your bot:
+1. Configure the application to add interactive messaging to your bot:
-   + A bot user
-   + Interactive messaging

 At the end of this section, you get application credentials \(Client Id, Client Secret, and Verification Token\)\.
 In the next section, you use this information to configure bot channel association in the Amazon Lex console\.